schneems/schneems/_posts/2025-03-26-a-daft-procmacro-trick-how-to-emit-partialcode-errors.md

 - How does this relate to best practices in future or existing Rust macros?
 - What is error accumulation, and why should every proc macro use it?

 > Who am I?
 I write Rust code for Heroku, mainly on the [Ruby Cloud Native Buildpack](https://github.com/heroku/buildpacks-ruby) (CNB).
 CNBs are an alternative to Dockerfile for building OCI images.
 You can learn more by [following a language-specific tutorial you can run locally](https://github.com/heroku/buildpacks/tree/main/docs#use).
-I also [wrote a book on Open Source contribution](https://howtoopensource.dev/) (paid) and maintain [CodeTriage.com](https://www.codetriage.com/) (free).
+I also [wrote a book on Open Source contribution](https://howtoopensource.dev/) (paid) and I maintain [an Open Source contribution app - CodeTriage.com](https://www.codetriage.com/) (free).

 ## Why does macro output matter to `rust-analyzer`?

 > Skip this if you already understand the problem statement

-This section is a recap of what's talked about in the episode.
-The compiler will stop when it hits a code that cannot compile.
+The Rust compiler will stop when it hits code that cannot compile.
 However, `rust-analyzer` (the Language Server Protocol implementation that powers IDEs like vscode) tries to resume after an error because it can't just stop rendering type hints.

 Intuitively, it makes sense that if you have an invalid function in your code, it shouldn't break syntax highlighting (or other features) in your valid code: